 Logan, McDowell, Mingo, and Wyoming counties are closed to all firearms deer hunting.

 Only one Class RM or RRM stamp may be used in the muzzleloader season.

 Only one deer may be taken with a Class RM or RRM stamp.
 The Class RM and RRM stamps must be purchased prior to the opening of the muzzleloader season.

 To take an additional muzzleloader deer, all residents, except resident landowners (see page 10) hunting on their own land and hunters who possess a Class DT license are required to purchase a Class RM stamp.
 All nonresidents, except holders of a Class DT license, are required to purchase a Class RRM stamp if they choose to take an additional muzzleloader deer.

-Class RM and Class RRM stamps or a Class DT license may be used to take one additional deer in this muzzleloader season in all counties having the muzzleloader season (see page 29).
+Class RM and Class RRM stamps or a Class DT license may be used to take one additional deer in the muzzleloader season in all counties having the muzzleloader season (see page 31).
 See pages 16-17 for muzzleloader regulations on WMAs and other public lands.

 Class RM, RRM stamps or Class DT licenses may be used to take one antlered deer in all counties having the muzzleloader season OR;